-Hybrid work and collaboration have become a permanent feature of the enterprise landscape.
+Hybrid work and collaboration are now permanent.
 Meetings no longer take place in a single room; they now span offices, homes, and time zones.
-While video often dominates conversations about hybrid collaboration, research from IDC shows that audio quality is the real driver of productivity, employee engagement, and organisational performance.
+While video often dominates conversations about hybrid collaboration, an IDC report titled “The Hidden Influencer: Rethinking audio could impact your organisation today, tomorrow, and forever” shows that audio quality is the real driver of productivity, employee engagement, and organisational performance.

 What are the hidden costs of poor audio?